odpi/egeria-docs/site/docs/concepts/configuration-properties.md

 # Configuration Properties

-Configuration properties are a set of name-values pairs that provide properties used to configure the operation of s connector instance.
+Configuration properties are a set of name-values pairs in a [connection](/egeria-docs/concepts/connection) object that provide properties used to configure the operation of a [connector](/egeria-docs/concepts/connector) instance.

 --8<-- "snippets/abbr.md"